sarahciston/codingcare/posts/guide.md

 *How do you practice critical tinkering? [xxx]*

-### we choose/find impossibly large things to get excited about too
+### Choose/find impossibly large things to get excited about too

 <div class="play-along box" markdown="1">